michnovka/ccxt-trading-cp/README.md

 * exchange - id of exchange from ccxt package
 * apiKey - your exchange API key
 * apiSecret - your exchange API secret
-* [inactive] - if set and equal to 1, then exchange is not used in scripts (useful if you dont want to delete it, just inactivate it for some time)
+* [inactive] - if set and equal to 1, then exchange is not used in scripts (useful if you don't want to delete it, just inactivate it for some time)

 ```
 {